 67

-The administrator of a company shall on his appointment take custody or control of all the property to which he thinks the company is entitled.
+The education administrator of a further education body shall on his appointment take custody or control of all the property to which he thinks the further education body is entitled.

 68

-(1) Subject to sub-paragraph (2), the administrator of a company shall manage its affairs, business and property in accordance with--
+(1) Subject to sub-paragraph (2), the education administrator of a further education body shall manage its affairs, business and property in accordance with the proposals as --

-(a) any proposals approved under paragraph 53,

-(b) any revision of those proposals which is made by him and which he does not consider substantial, and

-(c) any revision of those proposals approved under paragraph 54.
+(a) set out in the statement made under paragraph 49 in relation to the further education body, and

+(b) from time to time revised under paragraph 54,

+for achieving the objective of the education administration.

-(2) If the court gives directions to the administrator of a company in connection with any aspect of his management of the company's affairs, business or property, the administrator shall comply with the directions.
+(2) If the court gives directions to the education administrator of a further education body in connection with any aspect of his management of the further education body's affairs, business or property, the education administrator shall comply with the directions.

-(3) The court may give directions under sub-paragraph (2) only if--
+(3) The court may give directions under sub-paragraph (2) only if the directions are consistent with the achievement of the objective of the education administration.

-(a) no proposals have been approved under paragraph 53,

-(b) the directions are consistent with any proposals or revision approved under paragraph 53 or 54,

-(c) the court thinks the directions are required in order to reflect a change in circumstances since the approval of proposals or a revision under paragraph 53 or 54, or

-(d) the court thinks the directions are desirable because of a misunderstanding about proposals or a revision approved under paragraph 53 or 54.

-Administrator as agent of company

-69

-In exercising his functions under this Schedule the administrator of a company acts as its agent.

-Charged property: floating charge

-70

-(1) The administrator of a company may dispose of or take action relating to property which is subject to a floating charge as if it were not subject to the charge.

-(2) Where property is disposed of in reliance on sub-paragraph (1) the holder of the floating charge shall have the same priority in respect of acquired property as he had in respect of the property disposed of.

-(3) In sub-paragraph (2) "acquired property" means property of the company which directly or indirectly represents the property disposed of.

-Charged property: non-floating charge
+Charged property

 71

-(1) The court may by order enable the administrator of a company to dispose of property which is subject to a security (other than a floating charge) as if it were not subject to the security.
+(1) The court may by order enable the education administrator of a further education body to dispose of property which is subject to a security as if it were not subject to the security.

 (2) An order under sub-paragraph (1) may be made only--

-(a) on the application of the administrator, and
+(a) on the application of the education administrator, and

-(b) where the court thinks that disposal of the property would be likely to promote the purpose of administration in respect of the company.
+(b) where the court thinks that disposal of the property would be likely to promote the objective of the education administration in respect of the further education body.

 (3) An order under this paragraph is subject to the condition that there be applied towards discharging the sums secured by the security--